Narrative Voice: Creating Your Unreliable Narrator

 Writing an Unreliable Narrator is really not much different than writing a reliable one.
 But it can make for a much more powerful reading experience.
 The only difference is that you had to add a second filter onto the mechanism/character you’re transporting the story through.
 The first filter is the character’s hegemonic (their primary or mainly visible) context, as discussed in the first post in this series, Who Is Telling Your Story, and the second is a layer of lies the character understands and relates to the reader, whether consciously, unconsciously, by circumstance, or by omission.

-Narrative Voice: Who is Telling Your Story? is the first post in a five part series.
+Narrative Voice: Who is Telling Your Story? is the first post in a nine part series.

 Also in this series: